equalizedigital/accessibility-checker/README.txt

 == Changelog ==

+= 1.0.8 =
+* Added support for fullsite scan
+* Added actions for log

 = 1.0.7 =
 * Ensure checks are not run if content not retrieved
 * Minor text fixes